javierlopez6466/Slide-Rule/README.md

 # Slide-Rule

-This program lets you generate complete slide rule patterns.
+This program lets you generate complete slide rule patterns
-It's pretty inefficient, but it works

 To run the program, you will need:
 PIL, and an installation of two fonts: cmuntt.ttf and cmunit.ttf (part of the infamous LaTeX fonts)